vincentschall/Chess/README.md

 ## Additional information

   - Pawn promotion: currently auto-promotes to queen.
-  - Moves are displayed on the console, planned to be integrated into UI.
+  - Move Notation is displayed on the console, planned to be integrated into UI.

 ## Roadmap